Dimensional crossover in ultracold Fermi gases from Functional Renormalisation: Conclusions and Outlook

 These results suggest that a geometry lying between three and two dimensions might be beneficial in finding systems with increased critical temperature and thus in advancing in the quest for high-$T_c$ superconductors.

+Overall, we see that certain effects can be attributed to the dimensionality of the system.
+These include the dip-like structure of increased and reduced critical temperature within the dimensional crossover or the overall shape of the phase diagram at a certain confinement length $L\,\sqrt{μ_{\text{mb}}}$.
+The effective dimension of the system has thus a constraining impact on the many-body physics.

-The above procedure of confinement from three to two dimensions can in general be extended to confinements from three to one and from two to one dimensions.
+The above procedure of confinement from three to two dimensions can in general be extended to confinements from three to one and from two to one dimensions, cf. e.g. \cite{Shanenko_2012} for a dimensional crossover from two to one dimensions.
 Moreover, for a more realistic confinement scenario a harmonic trapping potential $V(z)=\frac{1}{2}m\,ω_z\,z^2$, as it is approximately realised in most ultracold atom experiments, should be implemented instead of the periodic conditions used in this work in order to account for the correct trapping geometry.
-However, already the periodic boundary conditions yield qualitatively similiar features in the $L$-dependence of the critical temperature as a harmonic trap.
+However, already the periodic boundary conditions yield qualitatively similar features in the $L$-dependence of the critical temperature as a harmonic trap.

 A further quantitative improvement, within the dimensional crossover as well as in three dimensions, concerns the calculation of the density by which every quantity is normalised, by means of the Fermi momentum $k_F$.
 As detailed in Appendix \ref{ap:mu-dep}, the initial conditions for observables $g_i$ with scaling dimension $d_{g_i}\geq 2$ are dependent on the chemical potential $μ$.
 As a consequence, the flow of the density, calculated by an $μ$-derivative of the effective potential, is not UV-finite.
 In Appendix \ref{ap:mu-dep} we outline an iterative safe way of calculating the density whose results will be presented in future work.
 In addition, the truncation may be extended to include also the renormalisation of the fermion propagator, as well as higher orders in the derivative expansion.